ESF-Works

 • orientation and preparation for the labour market

-• capacity building and refugee community organisations (RCOs)
+• capacity building and Refugee Community Organisations (RCOs)

 • language, teaching and learning.